HadleySo/NetID-Activate/README.md

 - `IDM_GECOS`: If set to `true` will add country and affiliation to GECOS
 - `OPTIONAL_GROUPS`:  YAML list of optional groups to add users to, selectable by inviter.
     - `group_required` list of user groups that are allowed to add invitees, use `""` for all inviters to use
     - If `memberManager` is set to `true` then LDAP attribute `memberManager` will be use to determine if the inviter can add the invitee to the group.
-Does not support `membermanager_group`.
+Does support `membermanager_group`.
     - If `memberManager` is set to `true`, the value of `group_required` is ignored